builtree/simulate/docs/CONTRIBUTING.md

 #### Fixing a bug:

-1. Open an issue or report on gitter
+1. Open an issue or report on slack
 2. Make a new branch
 ```console
 git checkout -b [BRANCH NAME]